MarkusBiggus/SonnenBackup/README.md

 ### Underlying API package
 Two sensors are extracted from the sonnen_api_v2 API response:  \
-&nbsp;&nbsp;&nbsp;*package_version* is the version of the installed package being used  \
+&nbsp;&nbsp;&nbsp;*package_version* is the version of the installed package being used.  \
-&nbsp;&nbsp;&nbsp;*package_build* is build number of the installed package being used  \
+&nbsp;&nbsp;&nbsp;*package_build* is build number of the installed package being used.  \
-Build may increment without a new version during testing.
+Use developer tools to examine these sensors to confirm which package verion/build is currently running in HASS.

 ## Recording
 Some sensor values do not change, some only change when configuration changes, some are of little value when not current.
 These sensors will waste space if recorded.